B00L/aieclProject/aieclVideoProject-master/README.md

-uaicontacts
+aieclProject
 ===========

-Project of the post uaiContacts of the blog uaiHebert.com
+Based on the project uaiContacts of the blog uaiHebert.com

 This project is a full web application with the following technologies:
 * SpringMVC - Spring MVC will handles the user requests